wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-debug-jobs.md

 	* **Monitor job status**.
 From the left pane, expand **Cluster**, and then click **Applications** to list all the jobs in the cluster.
 If you want to look at jobs in a specific state (such as new, submitted, running, etc.), click the appropriate link under **Applications**.
 You can further click the job name to find out more about the job such including the output, logs, etc.

 * **Access the HBase UI**.
 From the Azure preview portal, click an HDInsight HBase cluster name to open the cluster blade.
 From the cluster blade, click **Dashboard**.
 When prompted, enter the cluster administrator credentials.
 In the Query Console that opens, click **HBase UI**
+-->

 ## <a id="hdi-error-codes"></a>HDInsight error codes

-The errors a user can encounter in Azure PowerShell or in the preview portal are listed alphabetically by name below.
+The errors a user can encounter in Azure PowerShell or in the <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end --> are listed alphabetically by name below.
 The errors are in turn linked to an entry in the [Discription and Mitigation of Errors](#discription-mitigation-errors) section that provide the following information for the error:

 - **Description**: the error message users see
 - **Mitigation**: what steps can be taken to recover from the error.